Policies and Procedures

 Letters To Faculty

-- It is the student's responsibility to provide the Office of Special Services with a schedule of classes for each semester.
-When the student provides a copy of his/her schedule, accommodations letters will be emailed to all faculty on the schedule.
+- It is the student's responsibility to provide the Office of Disability Services with a schedule of classes for each semester.

-- The Office of Special Services will email accommodations letters to the student, faculty, and student's Academic Advisor.
-The student should constantly communicate his/her needs and progress with the respective Academic Advisor.
+- The student should constantly communicate his/her needs and progress with the respective Academic Advisor.

 - The student, in order to encourage proper communication, must meet with each faculty member individually as soon as accommodations are granted and inform the faculty member of his/her request for "reasonable accommodations."

-- The student is also responsible for notifying the Office of Special Services if there is any difficulty with these accommodations being met, or if any further assistance is needed by the Office of Special Services.
+- The student is also responsible for notifying the Office of Disability Services if there is any difficulty with these accommodations being met, or if any further assistance is needed.

 Pre-Registration For Upcoming Semester

-- Prior to pre-registration, every undergraduate student registered in the Office of Special Services is notified regarding the Early Pre-registration period and the date for Early Pre-registration offered to the student.
+- Prior to pre-registration, every undergraduate student registered in the Office of Disability Services is notified regarding the Early Pre-registration period and the date for Early Pre-registration offered to the student.

 - Duquesne University, motivated by its Catholic identity, values equality of opportunity, human dignity, racial, cultural and ethnic diversity, both as an educational institution and as an employer.
 Accordingly, the University prohibits and does not engage in discrimination or harassment on the basis of race, color, religion, national origin, sex, age, disability or status as a veteran or disabled veteran.
 Further, Duquesne University will continue to take affirmative steps to support and advance these values consistent with the University's mission statement.
 This policy applies to all programs and activities of the University, including, but not limited to, admission and employment practices, educational policies, scholarship and loan programs, and athletic or other University-sponsored programs.
 This is a commitment by the University in accordance with its religious values and applicable federal, state and local laws and regulations.
 Nothing herein, however, should be interpreted as a waiver by the University of its own constitutional and legal rights based upon its religious affiliation.
 The person responsible for coordinating its efforts under this policy is Dr. Judith Griggs, Affirmative Action Officer, Ground Floor Administration Building , university extension 6661.